jnagasawa/CTF-CheetSheet/cheatsheet.md

 python3 firefox_decrypt.py <file path>
 ```

-use rpc or psexec in impacket to login
+use psexec in impacket, or rpc to login

 ## Attack Kerberos